€57,48 €47,50 excl. VAT

 General information

 Muscular Dystrophy (MD) is an X-linked muscular disorder, equivalent to Duchenne Muscular Dystrophy (DMD) in humans.
-The disorder is severe and ultimately fatal, and causes progressive degradation of the dog’s muscles.
-It is caused by an X-linked recessive mutation to the DMD gene.
+The disorder leads to a gradual breakdown of the dog’s muscles and is ultimately fatal.
+The disease is caused by an X-linked recessive mutation in the DMD gene.
+As an X-linked recessive disease, it primarily affects male dogs, while females may mostly be carriers.

 This specific variant of the disorder is found in the Border Collie.